-Every major gaming platform has been defined by a new distribution surface
+Every major software era has been defined by a new distribution surface

-Each platform offered a new way to reach players, a novel distribution mechanism.
+Each platform offered a new way to reach users, a novel distribution mechanism.

-At Jest, we believe we’re at the beginning of another one: messaging.
+At Jest, we believe we’re at the beginning of a new chapter: the Messaging era.

 Why messaging